benboughton1/fixedge/README.md

 # fixedge
 Fixes paddock edge effect on single band floating point raster tif data.

-It removes the outside 3 pixels surround the image and fills them back in using the average of surrounding pixels.
+It removes the outside 2 pixels that surround the image and fills them back in using the average of surrounding pixels.

 ndvi.tif is original NDVI and ndvi_fe.tif is after fixegde has run.
 You will need to view these files in QGIS or similar GIS software.

-graphic.jpg is both tif files rendered with colour ramp.
+graphic.jpg is both tif files rendered with colour ramp so you can see what it does without QGIS.

 Getting it going: